 The balanced budget amendment’s mandate that total government expenditures in any year cannot exceed total revenues collected in the same year poses far reaching implications for Social Security.
 This would mean the budget would be considered balanced when the deficit outside Social Security exactly offset the surplus inside Social Security.
 Therefore, the objective of accumulating a Social Security surplus to help the nation to pay for future retiree benefits would be stymied.
 Moreover, the benefits of current retirees would likely have to be financed in full by the taxes of those currently working.

 Following the recommendations of the 1983 bipartisan Social Security commission, Congress moved Social Security from a pure “pay-as-you-go” system to one under which the baby boomers would contribute more toward their own retirement.
-As a result, Social Security has built up sizable surpluses that will peak in 2021 at $3 trillion.
+As a result, Social Security has built up sizable surpluses that peaked in 2021 at $2.9 trillion.
 The balanced budget amendment, however, would undermine this approach to protecting Social Security and promoting generational equity.
 Under a balanced budget amendment, total government expenditures in any year – including expenditures for Social Security benefits – could not exceed total revenues collected in the same year, including revenues from Social Security payroll taxes.

 Therefore, even though the Social Security trust funds have accumulated large balances, drawing down any part of those balances would mean the trust funds were spending more in benefits in those years than they were receiving in taxes.
 That would result in impermissible deficit spending.
 Such deficit spending could be offset by a corresponding surplus in the rest of the budget; however, achieving a sizable surplus in the rest of the budget would be a daunting and almost unachievable task, especially given the sharp increase in Medicare and Medicaid costs.
 The requirement that the constitutional amendment would impose in this area is akin to requiring a family to pay for a child’s college tuition for a given year entirely out of that same year’s earnings, rather than allowing the family to save money for this purpose in prior years or to borrow money for college that is paid back after the child graduates.